jdewit/GeneratorBundle/README.md

 The generator also allows you to pass your own parameters to the template and even call services to manipulate code.

-Take following configuration for generating a controller.
+Take the following configuration for generating a controller.
 The controllers actions are added to the parameters node which are now available in the template.
 The manipulator node is also set to manipulate the bundles routing file so that the new controller is added.